Guidelines for application

 6. Which plants/crops would benefit from AGROMYC®VITAL?

 AGROMYC® VITAL is beneficial to annual and perennial crops.
 It is essential for trees, shrubs, ornamentals, grasses and legumes.
-A list of plant species reported to positively react on mycorrhizal colonization can be provided on request.
+A list of plant species reported to positively react to mycorrhizal colonisation can be provided on request.
 Note that for some species mycorrhizal colonization strongly depends on cultivars used.
-Also note that some plant species never form a arbuscular mycorrhiza, like Pinaceae, Brassicaceae, Chenopodiaceae and Orquideaceae of which some form a different kind of mycorrhiza.
+Also note that some plant species never form an arbuscular mycorrhiza, like Pinaceae, Brassicaceae, Chenopodiaceae and Orquideaceae of which some form a different kind of mycorrhiza.

 7. What are the application rates of AGROMYC®VITAL for specific crops?
 Important information

-Mycorrhizal fungi are living organisms and need therefore suitable growth conditions to establish a symbiosis with plants.
+Mycorrhizal fungi are living organisms and therefore need suitable growth conditions to establish a symbiosis with plants.
 AGROMYC® VITAL needs to be placed as close to living roots as possible, where good conditions for fungal and root growth exist.
 Never apply the product directly on the soil surface or other places of unsuitable fungal growth conditions.
-In such case AGROMYC® VITAL cannot establish a mycorrhizal symbiosis with the host plant, and no effect will be found.
+Under such conditions AGROMYC® VITAL cannot establish a mycorrhizal symbiosis with the host plant and no effect will be observed.

 Suggested application rates

 2.5 – 5% (v/v) AGROMYC® VITAL incorporated into the planting substrate.
-Use the higher rate when pot size is 1 L, and use the lower concentration in pot sizes >
+Use the higher rate when pot size is 1 L, and use the lower concentration in pot sizes >1 L

 50-300 ml AGROMYC® VITAL perm in narrow-spaced crops (e.g. in turf, cereal, pastures) applied on the soil surface and up to 5 cm grubbed in to ensure good germination conditions for the fungi and a close contact to the roots to be colonized; the specific application rate depends on the volume occupied by the roots.